teivah/distributedsystems/content.md

 At first sight, this principle is a contradiction of service composability.
 The more a service is a sequence of other service calls, the less autonomous it is.
 Yet, this is not absolutely true.

 In case of a synchronous orchestration for example, this statement is completely valid.
-The service orchestrating the composed services is tighly coupled with every service in terms of availability.
+The service orchestrating the composed services has a temporal dependencies with every services.
 On the other hand, if we take the case of an asynchronous choreography, the orchestrating service does not depend anymore on the availability of the composed services.

 Furthermore, inter-service dependencies is not the only way for a service to loose autonomy.
 What if our services needs to share some data and that we chose to make them all dependent on the same database?
 In such cases, our services will obviously loose autonomy.